Justin-Sawyer/recipes-and-deliveries/README.md

 While researching this project, the developer toyed with the idea of using dynamic formsets, but decided instead to set a maximum and minimum for the form.

 The reason for this became evident when editing a recipe.
-For the dynamic formset, as originally intended, the devloper had again followed an online tutorial and amended his code to suit his needs.
+For the dynamic formset, as originally intended, the developer had again followed an online tutorial and amended his code to suit his needs.
 The code is reproduced below, in order to document the problems the developer had, and how he solved the problem.
 The code does not feature in the finsihed project.

 ```
 <script>